burntsouup/JavaScript/Control Structures.md

         // if condition1 is false but condition2 is true, then this code is executed } else {
         // if condition1 and condition2 are false, then this code is executed }
     ```

+- `switch case statement`

+    :warning: an alternative to the `if elseif statement`

+    ```JavaScript
+    switch (expression) {
+        case x:
+            // execute this code statement if the expression equates (===) to this case value break;  // stops all execution within this switch block case y:
+            // code block
+            break;
+        default:
+            // execute this code if none of the cases are met }
+    ```